 Brutalist Architecture in Germany

-For the longest time, I found myself struggling to appreciate the monotony of the urban architecture in Germany.
-Everywhere I looked, there seemed to be a sea of indistinguishable, uninspired structures that lacked character and personality.
+Since I arrived in Germany, I found myself struggling to appreciate the monotony of the urban architecture here.
+Everywhere I looked, there seemed to be indistinguishable, uninspired structures that lacked character and personality.

-That all changed one day when I stumbled upon a Brutalist building in Germany.
-Its stark, imposing presence immediately caught my attention, and I found myself drawn to its bold, geometric forms and raw, unadorned concrete.
-It was like nothing I had ever seen before, and I was instantly intrigued.
+That all changed one day when I saw a Brutalist building.
+Its stark, imposing presence immediately caught my attention, and I found myself drawn to its bold, geometric forms.
+It was like nothing I had ever seen before.

 From that moment on, I began to seek out other buildings with similar architectural styles in Germany.
-And the more I discovered, the more I came to appreciate the unique beauty and power of these structures.
-Each building had its own story to tell, and I was captivated by the ways in which Brutalism expressed the values and aspirations of its time.
+And the more I discovered, the more I came to appreciate the unique beauty in these structures.
+Each building had its own story to tell, and I became interested by the ways in which Brutalism expressed the values and aspirations of its time.

-Now, before you jump to any conclusions, let me clarify: I’m not talking about “brutal” architecture in the sense of being harsh or violent.
-No, no, no. “Brutalism” is a style of architecture that emerged in the mid-20th century, characterized by its use of raw, unadorned concrete and bold, geometric forms.
+Now, before jumping to any conclusions, let me clarify: I’m not talking about “brutal” architecture in the sense of being harsh or violent.
+“Brutalism” is a style of architecture that emerged in the mid-20th century, characterized by its use of raw concrete and bold, geometric forms.

 Another famous Brutalist building in Germany is the Bierpinsel, located in Berlin’s Steglitz-Zehlendorf district.
 This unusual tower, designed by the architects Ralf Schüler and Ursulina Schüler-Witte, resembles a giant treehouse, with its concrete “branches” jutting out at various angles.